A VIRTUAL UNCONFERENCE

 Dr. Uchenna Emenaha Miles - UT San Antonio

 Dr. Uchenna Emenaha Miles, a Houston native with West African heritage, is an award-winning assistant professor at The University of Texas at San Antonio, educational researcher, former classroom teacher and author.
-She has a range of experiences teaching at various levels – from upper elementary, secondary, to my current role at UT.
+She has a range of experiences teaching at various levels – from upper elementary, secondary, to her current role at UT.
 Her expertise is using culturally relevant pedagogy (CRP) within science/STEM instruction, to leverage students’ lived experiences making science instruction meaningful and engaging.
 At the heart of her work is a commitment to bridging the divide between equity and science education, striving to create a more inclusive and understanding academic environment.

 Uchenna professioanl profile